 Adding to this 'democratization' of Hugo Boss is the announcement of a live stream of the fashion show on Facebook, pioneered by other international brands including Louis Vuitton.

-The open call comes as part of a trend that saw labels such as Sean John, Calvin Klein (9 Countries 9 Men), or Baby Gap call for 'citizen models' to appear in their fashion ads in 2009.
+The open call comes as part of a 2009 trend that saw labels such as Sean John, Calvin Klein (9 Countries 9 Men), or Baby Gap call for 'citizen models' to appear in their fashion ads.
 French brand Comptoir des Cotonniers employs 'real' mothers and daughters for its ads and fashion shows, and the equally French hipster label The Kooples has been recruiting the regulars of the Parisian nightlife to star in its magazine-inspired catalogues.

 One of the undisputedly most spectacular examples, however, was lingerie label Victoria's Secret's fashion show at the beginning of this month that for the first time featured the winner of a public contest, who had been coached for weeks in a 'model boot camp.'